-Core Barre is a fusion of ballet, Pilates, and athletic conditioning.
-It’s a combination of high-energy, low-impact, fat-burning exercises.
+Core Barre fuses ballet, Pilates, and athletic conditioning.
+It combines high-energy, low-impact, fat-burning exercises.
 The goal of Core Barre is to “create strength, flexibility, and a balanced body for the participant as well as the teacher.”
-The focus of Core Barre is on precision and technique to avoid injury.
+This class focusses on precision and technique to avoid injury.

 Her other certifications include: